 A soul mates purpose is to shake you up, tear apart your ego a little bit, show you your obstacles and addictions, break your heart open so new light can get in, make you so desperate and out of control that you have to transform your life, then introduce you to your spiritual master…”

-You still haven’t read it, read more here!
+If you still haven’t read it, read more here!

 The Traveling Cat Chronicles by Hiro Arikawa – Japan

-A book anyone should read.
+It’s a book anyone should read.

 “My story will be over soon.
 But it’s not something to be sad about.
 Remembering those who went ahead.
 Remembering those who will follow after.
 And someday, we will meet all those people again, out beyond the horizon”